rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 }
 ````

 See the use of generics in there?
-This lets you avoid the cast when implementing compareTo().
+This lets you avoid the cast when implementing `compareTo()`.
-Any object can be Comparable.
+Any object can be `Comparable`.
 For example, we have a bunch of ducks and want to
 sort them by name:

 ````